-To avoid making their patients paranoid, cannabis-friendly doctors have to be extra careful when recommending the cannabis therapy.
-This is usually done by placing a limit on the amount of THC in a strain, which ensures that patients that are likely to experience paranoia don’t accidentally consume a strain with over 20% of THC.
+To avoid making their patients paranoid, cannabis-friendly doctors have to be extra careful when recommending cannabis strains: This is usually done by placing a limit on the amount of THC in a strain, which ensures that patients that are likely to experience paranoia don’t accidentally consume a strain high in THC.

-Using cannabis can be a wonderful experience, and I’ll try to teach you a few tricks on how to avoid annoying paranoia episodes and reduce it if it does happen.
+Using cannabis responsibly can be a wonderful experience, and I’ll try to teach you a few tricks on how to avoid annoying paranoia episodes and reduce it if it does happen.

 What is paranoia?

 Paranoia is an unfounded fear that others want to harm you.
 It’s characterized by feeling like being under threat when there is no apparent threat.

 When having paranoid thoughts, people are usually overwhelmed with thinking about conspiracies against them.